|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 A memorable day starts with a visit to the Terracotta Warriors (UNESCO).
 We discover the famous clay army of soldiers and part of the tomb of Qin Shi Huang Di, the first emperor of China.

 This morning we visit the History Museum, one of the largest in Asia, to see various artifacts unearthed at sites in the area.
 We complete our day with a visit to the Wild Goose Pagoda, home to over 600 sets of Buddhist scriptures.
 Tonight we sample local Muslim specialties.

 Day 7: To Dazu, Buddhist Caves, Board Yangtze River Cruise

 Drive to Dazu, one of China's most remarkable Buddhist sites featuring more than 60,000 statues dating from the Tang and Song Dynasties.
 En route we stop at a local farmer's home.
 In Dazu we visit the Buddhist Caves in the northern hills of Beishan and Baodingshan (UNESCO), which display numerous sculptures.
 Set upon the beautiful terraced fields, they are perfect examples of a great artistic and religious period at its peak.

 Day 8: Yangtze River Cruise

 The Yangtze is the third largest river in the world.
 The lands along its banks are among the most populous and productive in China.
-Today we stop at Fengdu, where the river banks’ heights are fabled to be the abode of spirits and therefore named “The City of Ghosts”.
-Accommodation and meals on board the boat.
+Today we stop at Fengdu (or Shibaoshan), where the river banks' heights are fabled to be the abode of spirits and therefore named "The City of Ghosts" (or Shibao Fortress).

 Day 9: Yangtze River Cruise, Shennong Stream